NNDSrinivas/mentor_app/README.md

 - OPENAI_API_KEY (required for ai responses)
 - Optional tuning in `app/config.py` (overlay, knowledge base, privacy flags).
 Missing advanced backends are handled gracefully.

+## Screen sharing detection

+The private overlay attempts to detect when your screen is being shared (Zoom, Teams, etc.) using OS-specific hooks.
+When sharing is active the overlay window is marked so it remains visible locally but is excluded from the shared feed where supported.
+Platforms that expose no screen-sharing APIs fall back to hiding the overlay off-screen or printing responses to the console to avoid leaking content.

 ## API summary

 - 8084 (production_backend):